FinCon: A Synthesized LLM Multi-Agent System with Conceptual Verbal Reinforcement for Enhanced Financial Decision Making: Architecture of FinCon

 \textbf{\textit{Manager Agent}}.
-In the \textsc{FinCon}\ system, the manager agent is the sole decision maker, generating trading actions for sequential financial tasks.
-For portfolio management, it computes portfolio weights using convex optimization techniques constrained by the direction of actions (see Equation. (\ref{mean-variance})).
-Four mechanisms support each decision: 1) Consolidating distilled investment insights from multiple analyst agents.
+In \textsc{FinCon}, the manager agent acts as the sole decision-maker, responsible for generating trading actions for sequential financial tasks.
+For portfolio management, it calculates portfolio weights using convex optimization techniques constrained by directional trading decisions (see optimization problem as presented in Formula~(\ref{mean-variance})).
+Four key mechanisms support each decision: 1) Consolidating distilled insights from multiple analyst agents.
 2) Receiving timely risk alerts and conceptual investment updates from the risk control component.
-3) Refining investment beliefs about the impact of various information sources on the manager's decisions regarding a specific trading target.
-4) Retrieving self-reflections based on the reasoning outcomes of previous trading actions.
+3) Refining its investment beliefs about the influence of different information sources on trading decisions for specific targets.
+4) Conducting self-reflection by reviewing reasoning outcomes from previous trading actions.